Vector edging is a technique which uses shallow vector cuts to create an outline around areas of raster engraving.

-Vector edging works well for most raster designs since it helps create distinct areas.
-Additionally, it works very well for outlines, texts, clipart, and other areas were you do not want the interior of a shape filled in by rastering.
-This technique can also help smooth out engravings that are noticeably pixilated.
+Vector edging works well with most raster designs and can even be used on its own in place of engraving when you only want an outline, not a filled in shape.
+This technique can also help smooth out engravings that are noticeably pixelated.

 As with all projects, it is recommended to try it on scrap material whenever possible.

 Before you begin, you will need to have both the raster image to engrave and the vector lines for the edge work.

 Once you have both versions of your image, you will need to align the vector on top of the raster in the software.